Features

 Create a scan job

-Select the assets you want to scan, choose the scan type (port or web application), and configure any relevant settings.
+Select the assets you want to scan, choose the scan type (port, network vulnerability, or web application), and configure the relevant settings.

 02